[Last updated: 1 February 2026, unless otherwise noted]

 The majority of the issuer's assets or revenues must not be predominantly linked to the investment or the result of an investment in a company with shares listed on a regulated market.

-Additional requirements must be satisfied by those companies that:
+Additional requirements must be satisfied by those companies that are subject to the direction and coordination of another company.

 The issuer must have appointed a chartered auditor or an auditing firm as required by Italian law or by the equivalent applicable foreign law in order to carry out the legal auditing on the annual accounts.